 “With all due respect, Vessel,” Tridees said.
 “There is some measure of disagreement upon whether or not you actually are.”

-Siri blushed further, glancing away from those callous eyes.
+Siri blushed further, hair reddening as she glanced away from those callous eyes.

 “News of such things is, of course, not available outside of the palace,” Tridees said.
 “You can trust in the discretion of our staff and priests--even the other Gods have no ears inside of the God King’s inner circle.”

-“How do you know,” Siri said, looking up.
+“How do you know?”
+Siri said, looking up.
 “I mean, about us.
 Maybe we are. . .working on it.
 Maybe you’ll have your heir before you know it.”

 Tridees blinked once, slowly, regarding her like she were a ledger to be added up and accounted.
 “Vessel,” he said.
-“Do you honestly think that we would take an unfamiliar and foreign woman and place her in close proximity to our most holy of Gods without keeping a close eye on what occurs within?”
+“Do you honestly think that we would take an unfamiliar and foreign woman and place her in close proximity to our most holy of Gods without keeping an eye on what occurs within that chamber?”

 Siri felt her breath catch, and she had a moment of horror.
-Of course! she thought, flushing even more deeply, turning away.
+Of course! she thought, flushing even more deeply.
 Of course they were watching.
 To make sure I didn’t hurt the God King, to make certain things went according to plan.
 These people are all about plans.

-She tried not to dwell on the thought of them sitting, peeking through spy holes, watching her sit unclothed.
+She tried not to dwell on the thought of the priests sitting, peeking through spy holes, watching her.
 Being naked before her husband was bad enough.
 To be so exposed before men like Tridees--men who saw her not as a woman, but as an annoyance--felt even worse, somehow.
 She found herself slouching, arms wrapping around her chest and its overly-exposed neckline.

 “Now,” Tridees said, voice growing softer, leaning in.
 “We. . .understand that the God King may not be what you expected.
 He may even be. . .difficult to work with.
 However, you are a woman.
 You know how to use you charms to motivate.”